iitis/CumulantsFeatures.jl/README.md

 The `fval` is the value of the target function.

-The `i` numerates the marginal removed at the step `k`.
+The `i` numerates the marginal removed at the given step.

-To limit number of steps use the default parameter:
+To limit number of steps use the default parameter `k`:

 ```julia